bgcarlisle/Numbat/README.md

 ### What Numbat doesn't do

 * Statistical analysis of results
-* Calculating Cohen's/Fleiss' kappa
+* Calculating Cohen's/Fleiss' kappa (but I have an *R* script for that, contact me)
 * Semantic analysis of papers to extract (you have to read the papers yourself)
 * Magic

 ### Values for the Numbat project

 * No user lock-in as a philosophy for data in Numbat—data entered in Numbat should be easily imported and exported, so that users are never trapped
-* Adherence to standards
+* Open formats
 * Usability
 * Expandability / modularity of software
 * Ownership of one's own data
+* Low barriers to entry
 * Ease of back-up

 ### Why not just use a Google Form?